tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/安全/管理 SSH 密钥_intl_en.md

  4. In the pop-up window, enter the new key name or description, and click **OK**.

 ### Deleting SSH keys
 >!
-An SSH key cannot be deleted when it is bound with CVM instances or custom images,  cannot be deleted.
+An SSH key cannot be deleted when it is bound with CVM instances or custom images.
 >
 1. Log in to the [CVM console](https://console.cloud.tencent.com/cvm/).
 2. Click **[SSH Key](https://console.cloud.tencent.com/cvm/sshkey)** on the left sidebar.
 You can delete a single or multiple SSH keys as needed.